-The Nanovic Institute for European Studies is dedicated to enriching the intellectual culture of Notre Dame by creating an integrated, interdisciplinary home for students to explore the evolving ideas, cultures, beliefs, and institutions that shape Europe today.
-In addition to offering a range of grant programs and events, the Institute supports an interdisciplinary curriculum in European Studies serving students across the University through two curricular paths a Minor in European Studies (MES), and a Concentration in Transnational European Studies (TES) for undergraduate students in the Keough School.
-Questions can be directed to the Institute's advising team.
+The Nanovic Institute for European Studies iis dedicated to enriching the intellectual culture of Notre Dame by creating an integrated, interdisciplinary home for students to explore the evolving ideas, cultures, beliefs, and institutions that shape Europe today.
+In addition to offering a suite of grant opportunities and events, the Institute supports and interdisciplinary curriculum in European studies serving students across the University through two curricular paths: a Minor in European Studies open to all undergraduates and a Concentration in Transnational European Studies for students in the Keough School of Global Affairs.